 Filing an I-130 Marriage Petition in U.S. on a Tourist Visa

 I often get the request from interested clients, “why doesn’t my fiance just come to the United States on a tourist visa and we will get married here”.
-This is the question which sometime comes up in response to my information to the client about the length and procedure to marry your foreign spouse in their country, and adjust his/her status through the U.S. Embassy or Consulate.
+This is the question which sometimes comes up in response to my information to the client about the length and procedure to marry your foreign spouse in their country, and adjust his/her status through the U.S. Embassy or Consulate.

-My answer has to be that some people get away with it (marriage on a tourist visa), but some, probably most, do not.
-If your fiance comes to the US with the sole intention of getting married in the U.S. and filing then for adjustment of status to their green card and staying here, then this is deemed to be visa fraud, and it is a violation of U.S. Immigration Laws.
+My answer has to be that some people get away with it (marriage on a tourist visa), but some do not.
+If your fiance comes to the US with the sole intention of getting married in the U.S. and filing for adjustment of status to their green card and staying here, then this is deemed to be visa fraud, and it is a violation of U.S. Immigration Laws.
 The USCIS comes down very hard on anyone they feel has committed visa fraud.
 People who commit visa fraud can become permanently ineligible to enter the U.S. or receive immigration benefits.

 You may enter the U.S. on a tourist visa, marry a U.S. citizen and file your I-130 Marriage Petition, then return home before your tourist visa expires.
 The time when you do run into trouble is when you enter the U.S. on a tourist visa with the clear intention of marrying and staying in the U.S.